rtrelease/Jetson-Symbolics-Neuromorphics/DoctorAnatomy.md

 *In the currently reported study, we investigate the quality of anatomical information contained in and accessed by a major Open Source DNN-based large language model, operating with a web-accessed "chatbot" user interface*.

 Chatbots (e.g., ChatGPT) have been popularly adopted for educational applications like essay writing, raising many reasonable concerns and issues for students, teachers, and administrators.
-From an adoption perspective, in the context of adult self-directed learning, there is reasonable concern about the accuracy, validity and biases of information communicated by potential 'AI tutors'.
+From an adoption perspective, in the context of adult self-directed learning, there are basic questions about the accuracy, validity and biases of information communicated by potential 'AI tutors'.

 [This month's Communications of the ACM](https://m-cacm.acm.org/magazines/2023/12/278146-thus-spake-chatgpt/fulltext) has a particularly timely opinion column on explanatory reasoning shortcomings demonstrated by ChatGPT, by Subhabrata Dutta and Tanmoy Chakraborty.
 They illustrate a problematic conversation exploring technical aspects of fractals, with the chatbot in the role of generating explanations for a non-technical user.